Dennis Chávez: House

 In 1922, Chávez was elected to the New Mexico state legislature, but he did not seek another term.
-In 1930, he was elected to New Mexico's one at-large seat in the United States House of Representatives as a Democrat, and was re-elected in 1932.
+In 1930, he was elected to New Mexico's at-large seat in the United States House of Representatives as a Democrat, and was re-elected in 1932.
 Chávez served as chairman of the House Committee on Irrigation and Reclamation.
-He did not seek re-election to the House in 1934, becoming a candidate for the United States Senate.
+He did not seek re-election to the House in 1934, running instead for the United States Senate.

 Senate

 Chávez was the Democratic nominee for U.S. Senator from New Mexico in 1934.
 He lost narrowly to Republican incumbent Bronson M. Cutting.
 However, Cutting was killed in an airplane crash on May 6, 1935, and five days later, Chávez was appointed to fill the vacancy pending a special election.
 In 1936, Chávez was elected to the remaining four years of Cutting's term, and then won a full term of his own in 1940, becoming the first person of Hispanic descent to be elected to a full term in the U.S. Senate.
 (Octaviano Larrazolo, also from New Mexico, was the first Hispanic to be elected to the Senate, but he was only elected to the remainder of an unexpired term and never served a full term.)
-Chávez was re-elected again in 1946, 1952 and 1958, and served until his death in 1962.
+Chávez was re-elected again in 1946, 1952, and 1958, and served until his death in 1962.
 He served as chairman of the Committee on Public Works from 1949 to 1953, and again from 1955 until his death.

 In 1954, Senate Republicans attempted to remove Chávez from his seat, claiming that irregularities from the 1952 election meant the election results could not be trusted.
 A resolution that claimed no candidate had won the 1952 election, and therefore requiring the Republican governor of New Mexico to appoint a new senator, was defeated by a vote of 36-53.